acoli-repo/corpus-tools/src/TT-CQP.md

 * TT-CQP shows terminal colours only in interactive mode, and only with cat; and it does not add spaces around the match, and uses red bold text (as for instance in grep) rather than white-on-black.

-* `cat` in TT-CQP does not show the corpus positions
+* `cat` in TT-CQP does not show the corpus positions but only the actual results, making it easier to post-process.

+* In TT-CQP you can use _ to get the corpus position, so target._ will give the corpus position of the target

+* TT-CQP will cast any string to an integer when using a > b or a < b conditions

 ## Use cases